TITIKAXME Bonita Chan

-I turned to Yoga during a hectic juncture in my life.
-I was searching for something beyond my career and I knew that the commitment towards a Yoga Teacher Training Program would feed me: courage, clarity, and enlightenment that I was seeking.
+I turned to Yoga at a hectic juncture in my life.
+I was searching for something beyond my career and I knew that the commitment towards a Yoga Teacher Training Program would feed me the courage, clarity, and enlightenment that I was seeking.

 When did you decide and how did you find your calling to become a yoga instructor?

 In the midst of our relocation to Deep River, I saw the move as an opportunity to do something novel and courageous.
 I had a desire to create something from the heart.
-My vision for Travelling Yoga Mat was clear; I wanted to help feed others exactly what Yoga feeds me.
+My vision for Traveling Mat Yoga was clear; I wanted to help feed others exactly what Yoga feeds me.
 It is about delivering a guiding light to you no matter where you are.

 Being a graduate of psychology, how do you leverage your knowledge to enhance yoga teaching and experience?

 Psychology and Yoga go hand in hand.
 It is about being aware of your inner being.
 Yoga is a powerful tool and I leverage my practices as a method of empowerment.
-Empowering each one of my students that we have all the power in the world to control how our body moves, what our mind thinks, and how our heart feels.
+It is about teaching each one of my students that we all have the power to control how our body moves, what our mind thinks, and how our heart feels.
 As a graduate of psychology, I am always trying to find meaningful ways to support and facilitate transformation and personal growth in people.
 As such, I personally feel there is no method more rewarding than yoga.
-In my classes, you will find that I challenge my students not only physically, but also mentally.
+In my classes, you will find that I challenge my students physically and mentally.
 I encourage the connection and focused harmony of mind, body, and spirit, living our each present moment to its fullest as we discover ourselves on the mat.

 My students are encouraged to cultivate self-discovery and self-love.
-Collectively, we step on our mats, as we turn inward, honoring our inner spirits.
+Collectively, we step on our mats, we turn inward, and honor our inner spirits.
 Discovering our own authentic movements by following the rhythm of our breath.
-Individually, we shed layers of expectations, ego, and judgments, as we each dive into the process of reuniting with our true selves, that's been waiting to emerge.
+Individually, we shed layers of expectations, ego, and judgments, as we each dive into the process of reuniting with our true selves - who have been waiting to emerge.